ErnestoLeiva/DormBuddy/README.md

 $${\color{red}Instructions \space on \space how \space to \space use \space the \space platform \space will \space go \space here. \space This \space section \space can \space include \space screenshots \space and \space descriptions \space of \space key \space functionalities.}$$

 ## 🤝 Contributing
-If you would like to contribute to DormBuddy, please fork the repository and create a pull request with your changes.
+- If you would like to contribute to DormBuddy, please fork the repository and create a pull request with your changes.
 For major changes, please open an issue first to discuss what you would like to improve.
+- If you are a collaborator, use these instructions to get started for the first time: [Contributor Setup Guide](SETUP.md)

 ## 📜 License
 This project is licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0)** License.